Welcome to the Computing page!

 Over the years, the children have also been introduced to childnet's SMART rules and the SMARTY crew who live by these rules.
 They set out 5 easy steps to staying safe online.
 You may wish to print the SMART rules out and display them somewhere that will act as a constant reminder for your children (the fridge maybe?).

 click the poster to download the pdf version

 by Year 3 pupils

 If you have any concerns about your child's safety online then we recommend you attend our e-safety sessions for parents.
-Parent's who attend our last session with guest speaker Jo Hodge found it very informative.
+Our next session will take place in Summer Term 2018!
+Parents who attended our last session, with guest speaker Jo Hodge, found it very informative.
 If you are looking for some advice immediately then feel free to come into school and discuss your concerns with your child's teacher or seek help from the CEOP (Child Exploitation and Online Protection) website who have helped many families deal with e-safety issues.

 CEOP website - click the image to follow the link